turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 functions with a HTTP trigger we can integrate using:

 - Custom connectors
+- Webhooks
 - Calling the endpoint in code, e.g. a plug-in or client script

+#### Azure Functions vs Plugins

+We should use Azure functions for:

+- Complex or compute intensive tasks to reduce the load on the Dataverse's application host
+- Tight integration with Azure Services
+- Execution may take longer than 2 minutes

+We should use plugins when:

+- Data needs to be updated in the most performant manner
+- Tight integration with Dataverse and full rollback support
+- The logic can execute within 2 minutes

 ### API Management (APIM)